avabellaw/crystal-clear-opticians/readme.md

 * Code to open navbar dropdowns on hover taken from this [Stackoverflow post]([https://www.geeksforgeeks.org/how-to-make-menu-dropdown-on-hover-using-bootstrap/])
 * JQuery _check device can hover_ code taken from [this website](https://dev.to/niorad/detecting-hover-and-touch-in-css-and-js-4e42)
 * Disable dropdown on click to prevent issues taken from [Stackoverflow post](https://stackoverflow.com/questions/15697968/how-to-disable-bootstraps-button-dropdown)
+* When form is submitted, you are taken to a thank you page that auto-redirects back to index.html.
+This was suggested to me by my mentor Darío Carrasquel.

 ### Media